openshift-telco/readme.lab.diktio.net/README.md

 - global.mirror.list [1st entry] - Change to the desired OCP v4.10 release you'd like.
 Note that anything less than v4.10.9 has not been tested.
 - global.mirror.list.install_mirror_name - Match the global.mirror.list.name you desire to install.
 - global.ai.ssh_key - SSH public key to allow access to nodes.
-- global.ai.pull_secret_name - Please fot NOT change for ACM 2.4.X
+- global.ai.pull_secret_name - Please do NOT change for ACM 2.4.X

 ## Step 2: Edit Management CLuster values (/<MGMT_FQDN>/values.yaml)